nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 263
 00:16:10,512 --> 00:16:13,620
-[SPEAKER_03]: Now the cones look like volcanoes or the ants.
+[SPEAKER_03]: Now the cones that look like volcanoes are the ants.

 264
 00:16:13,600 --> 00:16:19,611